dfki-ric/pytransform3d/CONTRIBUTING.md

 ## Versioning

-A simplified semantic versioning is used, that is, the major version number will be incremented when the API changes in a backwards incompatible way, the minor version will be incremented when new functionality is added in a backwards compatible manner, and there is no patch version number.
+Semantic versioning is used, that is, the major version number will be incremented when the API changes in a backwards incompatible way, the minor version will be incremented when new functionality is added in a backwards compatible manner.